The 20 Smartest Dog Breeds

 German shorthaired pointer

 “Pointers have traditionally been used as sporting dogs, in bird hunting.
 They are loyal, smart dogs that thrive in very active households,” says Dr. Hauser.
 These hunting dogs were bred to locate prey and hold a point to identify where the prey is located, which takes an amazing amount of self-confidence and self-control, notes Morgan.
+They’re also one of those German dog breeds that make great companions.

 The AKC says that the flat-coated retriever, which developed out of the same family as the Labrador, is confident as well as intelligent and makes a highly energetic hunting dog.
 Like the Lab, the flat-coat is not only one of the smartest dogs, but also makes a wonderful therapy dog.